Composing…

 Tradition: Universal Bhakti (Kali / Vedanta synthesis)

-Priest at Dakshineshwar Kali temple; spent decades in extraordinary sadhana including God-vision (Kali, then Rama, Krishna, Christ, Allah); married to Sarada Devi (whom he venerated as Divine Mother); guru of Vivekananda; left the body in 1886.
+Priest at Dakshineshwar Kali temple; spent decades in extraordinary sadhana centered on Kali, Rama, Krishna, and Vedantic realization; married to Sarada Devi (whom he venerated as Divine Mother); guru of Vivekananda; left the body in 1886.

-Spiritual root of the modern Hindu renaissance; mentor to Vivekananda; embodiment of religious harmony.
+Spiritual root of the modern Hindu renaissance; mentor to Vivekananda; embodiment of bhakti, Vedanta, and living sadhana.

 Sri Ramakrishna Paramahamsa stands within the lineage of Universal Bhakti (Kali / Vedanta synthesis).
 Understanding a saint requires understanding the school of thought, the lineage of teachers, and the historical context that shaped them.
 The Universal Bhakti (Kali / Vedanta synthesis) tradition has shaped Hindu spiritual life through its philosophical foundations, its liturgy, its scriptures, and the institutions its founding ācāryas built and sustained across generations.